Enjoy dance at any age. Stay stronger, more flexible, and more active through movement…

 Linda Carrillo, teacher, School of the Minnesota Ballet, trained at the University of Utah, Ballet West in Salt Lake City, and the Joffrey Ballet in New York.
 She also performed and toured with the Royal Winnipeg Ballet.
 She trained in the Vaganova technique and is certified in the Cecchetti Method.

 Paige Kohler, teacher, graduated from the School of the Minnesota Ballet and also studied at summer intensives at North Carolina School for the Arts, Joffrey New York, Boston Ballet, and Joffrey Midwest.
-She has danced professionally in the area along with co-owning a dance studio in Wisconsin since 2002.
-She has choreographed for the Ballet’s Celebrity Dance Challenge along with Denfeld’s musicals, and Playhouse shows such as Cats, Rock of Ages, Chicago, and many others.
+She has danced professionally in the area and co-owned a dance studio in Wisconsin.
+She has choreographed for the Ballet’s Celebrity Dance Challenge along with Denfeld’s musicals, and Playhouse shows Cats, Rock of Ages, Chicago, and many others.
 She is also AMERICAN BALLET THEATRE® certified, Pre-Primary-Level 5.

 Alex Loch, comes to ballet from a background in gymnastics.
 At St. Cloud University, he earned a B.A. in English with a minor in dance.
 In Seattle he danced with Khambatta Dance Company and taught ballroom, Latin and swing dance.
 He danced with the Minnesota Ballet in the 2010-11 season as a trainee.

 Renee Moe, studied dance at UMD and in New York City.
 She founded Sterling Dance in Grand Marais in 1994.
 She has performed with Keane Sense of Rhythm Tap Co., Ressl Dance, and Project Lulu.